-Working in the Henry B. Betts LIFE Center — Shirley Ryan AbilityLab's multimedia education center for patients, families, health professionals and the community — I am constantly having exchanges with people who have experienced injuries and traumatic events that changed their lives, altered their perception of self-image, and impacted how others interact with them.
+Working in the Henry B. Betts LIFE Center — Shirley Ryan AbilityLab's multimedia education center for patients, families, health professionals and the community — I am given the opportunity to assist people who have experienced injuries and traumatic events that changed their lives, altered their perception of self-image, and impacted how others interact with them.

-This is why we do our best to use person-first language: it's both to show respect to individuals with impairments, and to recognize that people are not defined by their conditions.
+It is important during our connections with others that we do our best to use person-first language: it's both to show respect to individuals with impairments, and to recognize that people are not defined by their conditions.

 Here is an excerpt of our conversation about her experiences.